 The gondola operates in all seasons and provides an ever-changing but always spectacular view.
 It takes you from the valley floor at Howe Sound up to the peaks of the Coast Mountains with a view of the mighty Stawamus Chief.

-At the top you’ll find the Summit Lodge and the Sky Pilot Suspension Bridge.
-It’s the perfect place to get envy-inspiring photos and a spot of lunch or dinner.
+At the top, you’ll find the Summit Lodge and the Sky Pilot Suspension Bridge.
+It’s the perfect place to get envy-inspiring photos and a spot for lunch or dinner.
 Winter activities include walking, snow-shoeing and tubing, while summer offers rock climbing, via ferrata, yoga and hiking.

 Getting here: Our favourite way to get here is to hire a car.
 That way, you get to drive one of the world’s most beautiful stretches of road and stop as many times as you like to take photos of the amazing views.